cytoscape/cytoscape.js-blog/_drafts/2016-05-24-getting-started.md

 Next up is displaying labels in the graph so that nodes can be identified.
 Labels are added via the `'label`' property of style.
 Since labels are already provided (via the `id` property of `data`), we'll use those.
+If other `data` properties are provided, such as `firstname`, those could be used instead.

 ```javascript
 style: [